 Measurements and recording

-The following measurements should be made and the results recorded to enable the tracking of patterns and trend identification:

-battery terminal voltage, cell / block voltages.
-If possible, these measurements should be made when the battery is fully charged;

-charging voltage (charge voltage settings, charge current limit and charge controlling system verification); in parallel operation, it is of great importance that the recommended charging voltage remains unchanged.

-High water consumption of the battery is usually caused by improper voltage setting of the charger resulting overcharging and gassing.
-Poor charging regime is responsible for short battery life more than any other cause;

-specific gravity of each cell, corrected to 25° C prior to topping up with water;

-The specific gravity of the cells should be within 0.015 kg / l of the manufacturer’s specified value.
+In general, all the measurements taken during the initial inspection should be continued for the life of the installation.
+The following additional measurements can be monitored and recorded.

 cell temperatures whilst on charge should be uniform and the temperature differences between individual units should not exceed 3 °C;

-insulation resistance;

 pilot-cell (if used) voltage, specific gravity, and electrolyte temperature (whenever possible);

-grounding in the battery room;

-use of distilled water.
+use of de-ionised water.

 Electrolyte Level

-Never let the level fall below the lower (MIN) mark.
-Use only approved distilled or de-ionised water to top up according to defined period, which will depend on float voltage, cycles and temperature.
+Some battery types require periodic filling of lost water to maintain performance.
+Always observe the manufacturers recommendation in relation to electrolyte levels.
+Use only approved distilled or de-ionised water to refill the cells.
 Do not overfill the cells.
-Experience will indicate the time interval between topping up; this time interval may vary from one to several years depending on the type of alloy, cell type, temperature consideration, and battery age.
-It is therefore recommended that initially electrolyte levels should be monitored regularly to confirm the frequency of topping up required for a particular installation.
-Water consumption should be recorded.
+It is therefore recommended that initially electrolyte levels should be monitored regularly to determine the frequency of refilling.
+There are automatic refill systems available for remote locations.

-Electrolyte Consumption

-Excessive consumption of water indicates operation at too high a voltage or too high a temperature.
-Negligible consumption of water, with batteries on continuous low current or float charge, could indicate undercharging.
 A reasonable consumption of water is the best indication that a battery is being operated under the correct conditions.
 Any marked change in the rate of water consumption should be investigated immediately.
+Excessive consumption of water may indicate being charged at too high a voltage or too high a temperature.
+Negligible consumption of water, with batteries on continuous low current or float charge, could indicate undercharging.

-Sealed maintenance-free batteries do not require water topping up.
+Sealed maintenance-free batteries do not require water refills.
 Pressure valves are used for sealing and cannot be opened without destruction.

 Visual Checks

 General appearance and cleanliness of the battery and battery area (room, cabinet).
-Exclude any potential contamination and keep the battery housing, cells, vents, terminals and connectors clean and dry all times, as dust and damp cause current leakage.
+Exclude any potential contamination and keep the battery housing, cells, vents, terminals and connectors clean, as dust and damp cause current leakage.
 Any spillage during maintenance should be wiped off with a clean cloth.
-The battery can be cleaned using pure water; do not use a wire brush or a solvent of any kind.
-Vent caps can be rinsed in clean water, if necessary.
+The battery can be cleaned using fresh water or according to manufacturer’s recommendation.
+Some additional visual checks can include:

 inspect for cracks and splits in battery cases or leakage of electrolyte;